-As a requirement under the Every Student Succeeds Act (ESSA), CCSD has a school choice process requiring that students in unsafe schools be permitted to transfer to safer public schools.
+As a requirement under the Every Student Succeeds Act (ESSA).
+CCSD has a school choice process requiring that students in unsafe schools be permitted to transfer to safer public schools.
 This process, known as the "Unsafe School Choice Option," permits student transfers for two reasons:

-- when a school is determined by the state of Nevada to be "persistently dangerous;" or - 2. when a student becomes the victim of a violent crime at a school.
+- When a school is determined by the state of Nevada to be "persistently dangerous;" or - When a student becomes the victim of a violent crime at